xoseperez/standalone-lorawan-gateway-balena/README.md

 #### Domain or subdomain

 Once you know the PI will always be accessible at the same IP, there are a number of ways to define a domain name or a subdomain pointing to the device IP.
+After doing any of these approaches change the TTS_DOMAIN environment variable accordingly so the stack service recreates the right certificates for the domain.

 1. Using a DNS in your LAN, like PiHole, dnsmask,... these will work great inside your LAN.
 But this option requires an extra step since BalenaOS by default uses Google DNS servers (8.8.8.8).
 So you have to instruct it to use your local DNS server instead.
 You can do that by editing the `/mnt/boot/config.json` file in the Host adding this line (change the IP to match that of your DNS server):